 Maria Shriver biography

-Maria Shriver was born on November 6, 1955, in Chicago, Illinois.
-She is the niece of John F. Kennedy.
-She started as a news writer and producer at a Philadelphia TV station.
+Born on November 6, 1955, in Chicago, Illinois, Maria Shriver is the niece of John F. Kennedy.
+She started as a news writer and producer at a Philadelphia television station.
 She joined NBC in 1986 as a correspondent.
 She resigned in 2003 when her husband, Arnold Schwarzenegger, became the Governor of California.
+After Schwarzenegger's infidelity was revealed, the couple divorced in 2011.
 She is an advocate for several causes including playgrounds in lower income neighborhoods.

-Journalist, first lady.
-Born Maria Owings Shriver on November 6, 1955, in Chicago, Illinois.
+Journalist and former First Lady of California Maria Owings Shriver was born on November 6, 1955, in Chicago, Illinois.
 Shriver is the daughter of prominent politican and diplomat Sargent Shriver and Eunice Kennedy Shriver, sister of John F. and Robert Kennedy.
 She graduated from Georgetown University in June 1977 with a B.A. in American studies and began her career as a newswriter and producer for Philadelphia's KYW-TV later that year.
 In 1978, she started work at Baltimore's WJZ-TV, where she wrote and produced the Baltimore-based show Evening Magazine.
 In September 1983, Shriver began reporting for CBS News and soon won a spot as co-anchor of the CBS Morning News.

 First Lady of California

-As first lady of California, Shriver has served as an advocate for many social causes.
+As First Lady of California, Shriver served as an advocate for many social causes.
 She helped develop and launch a special website to match volunteers with organizations needing assistance.
-Shriver has supported the construction of playgrounds and community gardens in lower income areas.
+Shriver has also supported the construction of playgrounds and community gardens in lower income areas.

 Shriver serves on the boards of numerous charitiable organizations, including Best Buddies, which pairs mentors with people with intellectual disabilities.
 Another cause close to her heart is the Special Olympics, which was established by her mother Eunice Kennedy Shriver in 1968.

-Later that year, Shriver experienced two great personal losses.
+Later in 2009, Shriver experienced two great personal losses.
 Her mother died on August 11th at Cape Cod Hospital in Hyannis, Massachusetts.
 Two weeks later, Shriver lost her uncle, Senator Ted Kennedy, who had been battling brain cancer.
 After her uncle's death, Shriver appeared on Meet the Press.
 She described her late uncle as "the most compassionate, empathetic man."